sc2225/Systems-1-Hw/README.md

 # Systems-1-Hw
-csc 406
+<h2>CSC 406 Systems I @ DePaul University</h2>

-This is all the homework from Systems 1.
+This is a repository containing all of the homework from Systems I for the Winter 2017 quarter at DePaul.